-Marble runs can be made on any scale with a few standard household materials.
-This is a great project for kids to create and problem-solve as they lay out their marble tracks, test them and make adjustments.
-We constructed the mini marble runs in shoe boxes, and the mega marble runs on sheets of cardboard hung from the picture molding.
-Colored masking is not essential, but it quickly turns a project into a piece of art.
+You can create Marble runs on any scale with just a few household materials.
+This is an interesting and smart project for kids as it teaches them how to create and problem-solve as they lay out their marble tracks, test them and make adjustments.
+We constructed the mini marble runs in shoe boxes, and the mega marble runs on sheets of cardboard, hung from the picture molding.
+While colored masking is not a must, it can instantly transform this project into a masterpiece!

 Cardboard tubes (paper towel, wrapping paper, toilet paper tubes, etc.)

 Large cardboard packing box (or large pieces of cardboard)